Bylaws

 Section 5.
 Voting.
 Each “member” entitled to vote in accordance with the terms and provisions of the certificate of corporation and these bylaws shall be entitled to one vote, in person or by proxy.

 Section 6.
 “Members”.
-The Corresponding Secretary, who has charge of the “membership” list of the corporation, shall at least ten (10) days before each meeting of the “members” prepare a complete, alphabetical list of the “members” entitled to vote at the ensuing election.
+The Secretary, who has charge of the “membership” list of the corporation, shall at least ten (10) days before each meeting of the Board of Directors prepare a complete, alphabetical list of the “members” entitled to vote at the ensuing election.

 CERTIFICATION

-In testimony whereof, the following officers have signed these Bylaws this 11th day of June, 2015.
+In testimony whereof, the following officers have signed these Bylaws.

 General Meade Society Bylaws [PDF]